 My big crazy dream used to be that I would take a year or two and just travel the globe.
 However, I travel a lot in my current day job, and it is f-ing exhausting.
 I realized that constant travel is not what I actually want.
 Instead, I’d like to visit a place for a couple of weeks and then stay home for a couple of months, slow and steady travel is now the dream.

 Though it won’t be possible until I’m self-employed.
 Until then I can work towards smaller doses of that dream.
 The first trip – Paris in 2017.
-You may have read my earlier post about travel hacking my way to Paris, I’ve always wanted to go.
+I’ve always wanted to go.
 To be honest, part of the reason is that no one in my family has ever been.

 Particularly, my sister, we were quite competitive growing up (not anymore) and when she was a teenager she was a People to People Sports Ambassador.
 She traveled to Great Britain to play soccer in England, Ireland, Scotland, and Wales.
 I know my sister is a total badass (I brag about her now).
 But wanting to do something no one in my immediate family (to my knowledge) has ever done was/is exciting.